Find Affordable College Courses

 35 Yearly Graduations

 Grambling State University comes in at #5 on our list of the most popular colleges offering master's degrees in social sciences.
-Each year, around 5,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,140 per year, while in-state graduate students, on average, pay $5,110 per year.
-The social sciences program at Grambling State University awarded 35 master's degrees during the 2020-2021 school year.
-About 91% of this group were women, and 91% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 35 people received their master's degree in social sciences from GSU.
+About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+Grambling State University social sciences graduates who receive their master's degree go on to jobs earning a median salary of $50,373.

 #6